- Learn Linux

 - News & Reviews

-One option is to boot the Pi whilst connected to a network with a DHCP server (feature of most home network routers) and look at the DHCP lease information to get the IP address.
+To connect to the Raspberry Pi you will need to know the IP address it has been assigned.
 To do this depends upon the specific router in question.
 On my Belkin Wireless router the option is called the DHCP client list which currently shows 12 entries one of which is obviously the Raspberry Pi.

 192.168.1.111 raspberrypi b8:27:eb:a3:9f:46

 You could also try pinging IP addresses in the same subnet as another computer on the network until getting a response.
 For example if you have a laptop connected using dhcp and has an address of 192.168.1.33 - try counting upwards